Reliance Naval & Engineering Ltd Auditors Report.

-Report on the Financial Statements
+Report on the Standalone Ind AS Financial Statements

-We have audited the accompanying standalone Ind AS financial statements of RELIANCE DEFENCE AND ENGINEERING LIMITED (FORMERLY KNOWN AS PIPAVAV DEFENCE AND OFFSHORE ENGINEERING COMPANY LIMITED) ("the Company"), which comprise the BalanceSheet as at 31st March, 2014 and the Statement of Profit and Loss (including Other Comprehensive Income), the Cash Flow Statement and the Statement of Changes in Equity for the year then ended, and a summary of significant accounting policies andother explanatory information.
+We have audited the accompanying standalone Ind AS financial statements of RELIANCE DEFENCE AND ENGINEERING LIMITED (FORMERLY KNOWN AS PIPAVAV DEFENCE AND OFFSHORE ENGINEERING COMPANY LIMITED) ("the Company"), which comprise the Balance sheet as at 31st March, 2017, the Statement of Profit and Loss (including Other Comprehensive Income), the Cash Flow Statement and the Statement of Changes in Equity for the year then ended and a summary of significant accounting policies and other explanatory information.

 Managements Responsibility for the Standalone Ind-AS Financial Statements

-An audit involves performing procedures to obtain audit evidence about the amounts anddisclosures in the financial statements.
-The procedures selected depend on the auditors judgment, including the assessment of the risks of material misstatement ofthe financial statements, whether due to fraud or error.
-In making those risk assessments, the auditor considers internal control relevant to the Companys preparation of the standalone Ind AS financial statements that give a true and fair view in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion onthe effectiveness of the Companys internal control.
-An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of the accounting estimates made by management, as well as evaluating the overall presentation of the standalone Ind AS financial statements.
+An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the standalone Ind AS financial statements.
+The procedures selected depend on the auditors judgment, including the assessment of the risks of material misstatement of the standalone Ind AS financial statements, whether due to fraud or error.
+In making those risk assessments, the auditor considers internal financial control relevant to the Companys preparation of the standalone Ind AS financial statements that give a true and fair view in order to design audit procedures that are appropriate in the circumstances.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of the accounting estimates made by the Companys directors, as well as evaluating the overall presentation of the standalone Ind AS financial statements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion on the standalone Ind AS financial statements.

-In our opinion and to the best of our information and according to the explanationsgiven to us, the accounts read togetherwithsignificantaccounting policies and notesthereon, give the information required by the Act, in the manner so required and give atrue and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs (financial position) of the Company as at 31st March, 2017 and its loss (financial performance including other comprehensive income), its cash flows and the changes in equity for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone Ind AS financial statements give the information required by the Act in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs (financial position) of the Company as at 31st March, 2017 and its loss (financial performance including other comprehensive income), its cash flows and the changes in equity for the year ended on that date.

-Emphasis of matter
+Emphasis of Matter